globe-swiss/phaenonet-functions/README.md

 The image can be modified in [Google Cloud Architecture Diagramming Tool](https://bit.ly/GCPArchitecture)

+## Develop in GitHub Codespaces

+Launch the Codespace in GitHub using the `codespace` branch.
+It will checkout the master branch, initialize the submodules, and rebuild the container.
+This process may take some minutes to finish.

 ## Deploy Cloud Functions

 Use [Github Actions](https://github.com/globe-swiss/phaenonet-functions/actions?query=workflow%3A%22deploy+cloud+functions%22) to manage cloud functions.
 Deployment actions are configured in `.github/workflows/deploy.yml`.